isc-projects/bind9/doc/arm/reference.rst

    listen-on-v6 { any; };
    listen-on-v6 port 1234 { !2001:db8::/32; any; };

-will enable the name server on port 53 for any IPv6 addresses (with a single wildcard socket), and on port 1234 of IPv6 addresses that is not in the prefix 2001:db8::/32 (with separate sockets for each matched address.)
+enables the name server on port 53 for any IPv6 addresses (with a single wildcard socket), and on port 1234 of IPv6 addresses that are not in the prefix 2001:db8::/32 (with separate sockets for each matched address).

 To make the server not listen on any IPv6 address, use